-The Printed Circuit Board Assembly (PCBA) process has multiple testing stages, each with its specific implementations and goals.
+The Printed Circuit Board Assembly (PCBA) process has multiple types of testing such as AOI, AOX, ICT, Smoke Testing, Black Box Testing, and Regression Testing.
 Functional Testing (FCT) powers the device and validates expected operations.

-This is part 1 in a series that covers PCBA functional testing.
-This first part goes over general PCBA testing procedures and what their specific goals are.
+This article is part 1 in a series that covers PCBA Functional Testing.
+It covers general hardware testing procedures and what their specific goals are.

 PCBA Functional Testing series